merces/bashacks/README.md

 * new function: bh_unshort() - Gives the real URL behind shortened links
 * new function: bh_urlencode - Decodes an URL-encoded string.
 * new function: bh_wgetr() -  site mirroring with random interval between resquests and custom User-Agent.
+* new function: bh_zerostring() - fill a string with nullbytes in a binary file
 * new function: bh_zipmal() - ZIP files with 'infected' password.

 ### hack-functions 1.4 - February, 27 2012